Skip to main content

 tip

-Read the Elements section for guidance on how to define the patterns for the elements in your project.
+Read the Classification section for guidance on how to define the patterns for the elements and files in your project.

 import boundaries from "eslint-plugin-boundaries";